 Open the energy drinks and pour into coffee pot, I used 2 12oz energy drinks.
 This filled the pot up to about 5 cups (the maximum it could hold).
 Pour pot of energy drinks into reservoir.
 Do not overfill.

 Like regularly brewed coffee place a filter in the top, with a scoop or three of ground coffee.

-To really put this brew over the edge I added a few dried coca leaves on top of the ground coffee, you can choose your own variety.
+To really put this brew over the edge I added a few dried leaves on top of the ground coffee, you can choose your own variety.
 This additional step is entirely optional.

 Start brewing coffee.

 The smell of hot energy drink combined with coffee was...unique.
 What started as an unpleasant, sickly-sweet odor, turned into a somewhat enticing aroma.
 Others in the office were not so open-minded and a few work colleagues openly chastised me for stinking up the office kitchen on a hot day.
 Some people don't know what they're missing.